 One of the leading contributing factors to auto-involved bicycle accidents in San Francisco is poor visibility.
 And children are even less visible than adults.
 Always make sure your child is wearing bright (or even reflective) clothing and uses bicycle-mounted reflectors and light no matter the time of day.

 Take some time before the school year begins to map out the best routes for your children to ride.
 Put yourself in their shoes and look for potential hazards like:

 - Limited bike lanes

 - Excessive hills

 For more tips and information about safely biking with children (including unborn children) download the San Francisco Bicycle Coalition’s Family Biking Guide.

 The last thing you need to worry about if your child has been injured in a bike crash is money.
-Let the experienced bicycle accident lawyers at Sally Morin Law help with hassle-free accident claim resolution.
+Let the experienced bicycle accident lawyers at Sally Morin Personal Injury Lawyers help with hassle-free accident claim resolution.
 You concentrate on getting your child better—we concentrate on everything else.
 Get help now online or call (415) 413-0033 today.